NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by search term (restrict by contributing source)

-Get concepts matching a search term within a specified terminology and restrict the search results by a contributing source of "CDISC".
+`ConceptTests.GetConceptBySearchTermContributingSource()` - Get concepts matching a search term within a specified terminology and restrict the search results by a contributing source of "CDISC".
 This example uses paging to get only the first 5 results.

 ```
 curl "$API_URL/concept/ncit/search?terminology=ncit&term=melanoma&contributingSource=CDISC&pageSize=5" | jq '.'